ramsesoriginal/0hjam/README.md

 0h jam / 0h Game
 ======

 I participated in the 0h jam (http://0hgame.eu/).
-It took me more then 0h to make the game, so I guess I failed.
+It took me more then 0h to make the game, (I started at 2am, and finished at 2:20am ca.) so I guess I failed.

 But it is my first game jam game, and I finished it, so I consider it a personal success!